NashBean/UTF-8_Vector/README.md

 UTF-8_Vector Lib Consist:

-Simply by putting this header in your C++ project you can have a container for a single UTF-8 char.
+Simply by putting the Uchar.h header file in your C++ project you can have a container(iBS::u8char) for a single UTF-8 char.

-Uchar.h
+--- Main Header File Uchar.h

     Defines iBS::UnicodeInt as uint32_t
+        - UnicodeInt represents a Unicode integer value.

-    iBS::u8char struct v1.5 is ready and wider then a wchat_t
+*** iBS::u8char struct v1.6 is ready and running smooth. ***

+        It is a container that holds a muti-byte charT in UTF-8 format.
+        It uses a std::vector to hold 0 - 6 unsigned char s that make up any UTF-8 formatted charT today and all the room Unicode has reserved to ever use.

+        --- Constructors ---
+        u8char()
+        u8char(std::vector<unsigned char>& c)
+        u8char(UnicodeInt unicode)

+        --- Deconstructor ---
+        ~u8char()

+        --- Operators ---
+        u8char& operator=(const u8char& x)
+        u8char& operator=(UnicodeInt unicode)
+        u8char& operator=(wchar_t& wc)

+        --- Functions ---
-        - size_t size() const
+        size_t size() const

-        - Encode from an UnicodeInt to UTF-8 formatted Uchar. iBS::Uchar uc = 0x03a9;//Ω
+        void   encode(unsigned int& unicode)

-        - bool appendtostr(std::string& str)
+        bool appendtostr(std::string& str)
+        inline void setUnicode(UnicodeInt unicode)
+        std::string str()

+        Example line of code that can take in any Unicode and store it in a single u8char varible: iBS::u8char uc = 0x03a9;//Ω
+            std::cout << uc.str() ;

-    iBS::u8str
+    ***  iBS::u8str ***

+        A simple container that holds any UTF-8 formatted string

+        --- Functions ---

-        - void append(u8char uc);
+        void append(u8char uc)

-        - size_t u8char_count();
-            Idea to use for letter count
+        size_t u8char_count()   //Idea to use for letter count size_t unsignedchar_count()

-        - size_t unsignedchar_count()

-        - void appendtostr(std::string& str)
+        void appendtostr(std::string& str)

-    iBS::Global Functions
+   *** iBS::Global Functions ***

         - short iBS::ByteCount(unsigned char byte)
             returns 0 if not lead byte or not UTF-8 formated